PF

 Instructions

-1. 1Mince the garlic and dice the onion and bell pepper.
+1. 1Mince the garlic and dice the onion and bell pepper into bite-sized pieces.

-3. 3Add the diced onion, bell pepper, minced garlic, basil, oregano, and pepper to the skillet.
-Continue to cook and stir until the onions are soft.
+3. 3Add the diced onion, bell pepper, and minced garlic to the skillet.
+Stir and cook for 3–4 minutes over medium heat until the onions are softened and translucent.

 Nutrition — Per Serving